Click the green button below to book your own custom call to receive personalized recommendations.

 So I love to say that more and sooner is better.
 It definitely goes for these policies and you don’t have to stop paying in year seven.
 This is just kind of the minimum funded scenario that’s optimal for whole life we find seven years to be optimal.
 Truth be told if you wanted to stop paying in year five, you probably could.
 And you couldn’t do a reduced paid up yet.

-It does put a little drag on the overall performance but it’s not.
-It’s not too penal if you just had to stop funding after 5.
+It does put a little drag on the overall performance but it’s not too penal if you just had to stop funding after 5.
 So let’s see what happens when we want to pay for this policy even longer than the seven years so if we look at this we can see the same policy.

 Only we’re not dropping the death benefit, right?
 There are no footnotes and we do run into a new med test.
 You actually get a new med test every seven years and it looks like we can pay 20000 for one more year but then every year thereafter we’re somewhat limited into how much we can put into the policy.